 Gel padding protects riders from the impact of riding.
 It's super well cushioned and riders love how well it protected them from bumps in the road.
 It makes riding a lot more comfortable.
 The padding does tend to compress after a while but at such a low price, this really isn't a big deal.

-It's not the lightest out there but it's still suitable for really any kind of riding or bike.
+It's not the lightest out there but it's still suitable for really any kind of riding or biking.

-What we’re referring to when it comes to material, is the type of covering used on the saddle.
+The type of materials the seat is made from makes a huge difference obviously in the performance of the seat, in everything from the comfort, to the fit and performance.
+One of the most important materials is the seat covering.
 Is the material soft or itchy?
 Does it cause chafing?
 Is it high-quality?
 We looked for models with coverings that reduced the potential for chafing, felt nice against bare skin, and were not prone to ripping or tearing.
-A durable covering will ensure you get the most value and use out of your bike saddle.
+A durable covering will ensure you get the most value and use out of your product.

 What kind of cycling will you be doing?
 What is your riding position?
 Riders who want to go fast will want a seat that features a slimmer profile so they can easily assume an aerodynamic riding position.
 For leisurely riders, a wider seat will ensure that upright riding feels comfortable.
-Pay attention to whether a particular saddle is made for men or women or is unisex, too.
-Bike saddles with cutouts can help reduce the amount of pressure put on the body during a ride and also help with breathability.
+Pay attention to whether a particular seat is made for men or women or is unisex, too.
+Bicycle seats with cutouts can help reduce the amount of pressure put on the body during a ride and also help with breathability.